How to Effectively Use User Agents for Web Scraping

 }

-Now that we understand User-Agent header's purpose and structure, let’s see why we should use user agents for web scraping.
+Now that we understand the User-Agent header's purpose and structure, let’s see why we should use user agents for web scraping.

 Why User Agents for Web Scraping?